Philippi Guernsey Counselling Service

 Diploma in Therapeutic Counselling Level 4 – 420 hours

 In order to meet proposed government requirements, related to the registration of counsellors, and maintain the service at a professional standard, it was necessary to upgrade our training to the Level 4 Course.
-The first course started in April 2012 and completed in March 2014.
-Then, after 450 hours of supervised counselling, a counsellor can apply to become an accredited counsellor.
+After 450 hours of supervised counselling, a counsellor can apply to become an accredited counsellor with ACC or BACP.

 Continuing Professional Development

 All counsellors and supervisors are required to have a minimum of 25 hours further education a year.
-Application for funding has enabled a full programme of activities each year.
+Events are arranged from time to time when possible and other professionals are invited.

 Philippi Guernsey Counselling Service